It can be tempting to accept multiple rent payments in advance, however, doing so could land you in trouble later.

 Whatever you decide to do, you need an effective system for managing rent payments.
 With Landlord Studio, you can automate rent collection, receive payments straight to your bank account, and track rent all in the same place.
 You’ll also help tenants pay on time and avoid needing to deal with checks or visits to the bank.

-Try out our rent collection feature for yourself (along with all the other features Landlord Studio provides) with a free trial.
+You can sign up to try out our rent collection feature for yourself (along with all the other features Landlord Studio provides) completely for free!